 KIS runs a residential trips programme which takes students in Grades 3 and upwards on field trips to Pranburi, Kanchanaburi, Chiang Mai, Khao Yai, and Phuket; Grade 10 and upwards go further afield, beyond Thailand.
 The school also encourages students to broaden their horizons with a programme of extra-curricular activities that ranges from sport and technology to the Model United Nations and journalism.

-Head of school is Sally Holloway, who has led KIS since the beginning 20 years ago, and there are dedicated principals for each of the PYP, MYP and IBDP programmes.
-The majority of teachers are recruited from the US, the UK or Canada, and all have IB experience.
+The majority of teachers are recruited from the US, the UK, or Canada, and all have IB experience.
 Here's a school where teachers choose to stay for the long haul – Holloway and the primary and secondary school principals have all been here for more than 10 years.

 KIS also supports the community action component of the IB programmes by getting its students involved in various charity events and voluntary activities.